What equipment do younger or beginner riders need for mountain biking?

 Let’s begin with what gear does not always work well for young riders and why:

-- Helmets: should be adjustable to fit well, have good coverage of the front, sides and back of the head; and must have air-flow.
-All un-vented helmets are not appropriate.
-Full-face is great as long as it’s light and has air flow.
-MIPS or other impact protection systems are a luxury if you can afford it.
+- Helmets: should be adjustable to fit well, have good coverage of the front, sides and back of the head; and must have air-flow to prevent over-heating while pedaling.
+Un-vented helmets are not appropriate.
+Full-face helmets are great if they are vented, relatively light and don’t limit visibility.
+MIPS or other impact protection systems are a good idea but are an added cost.
 Visors are great for reducing glare while riding in mixed light.

 - Shoes: should be closed-toe and smooth to small tread.
 Large or cushioned tread make it hard to find the correct foot placement on the pedals.

 - Water: 16 – 20 oz is usually enough for our rides.
 Soft bottles in a cage on the bike or in a pack are the best option.
 Metal bottles are a hazard to other riders if they fall out.
 Hydration packs have issues when kids use them: long hoses get tangled as they ride, the valves get full of dirt, kids chew on them and they leak and 100oz is too heavy.
 If you decide to use one, make sure it’s only 20 oz of water and the hose is short and secure, or tuck it in the pack for riding.

 - Eye protection: very important to keep riders safe from dust, sticks, mud and bright sun.
 Dark glasses are not ideal because we’re often in mixed shade / light.
 Light colored lenses or clear are best.
 Goggles are not appropriate.